 The Center for Peritoneal Surface Malignancies team at Midwestern

 Dr. Charles Komen Brown, Medical Director of Surgery at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern), leads our program.
-In addition to Dr. Brown, our HIPEC experts at Midwestern include Dr. Hatem Halabi, Dr. Harold Huss and Dr. Juan Sanabria.
+In addition to Dr. Brown, our HIPEC experts at Midwestern include Dr. Hatem Halabi and Dr. Harold Huss.

 Each HIPEC patient’s multispecialty care team includes surgical, medical and radiation oncologists, and radiologists, who work closely together to offer comprehensive cancer treatment plans tailored to patients’ needs.
 Patients' care teams also include nutritionists, naturopathic clinicians, pain management clinicians, mind-body therapists, physical therapists and spiritual counselors to help manage side effects and improve quality of life.